Additivity and Fiber Sequences for Combinatorial K-Theory: Functoriality Constructions

 \begin{prop} Given a black commutative diagram as below, where the top face is a good square, there exists an induced blue m-morphism between $\star$-pushouts such that the two squares created commute, and the bottom one is a good square \begin{squisheddiagram} {A & & A' & \\ & B & & B'\\ C & & C' & \\ & B\star_A C & & B'\star_{A'} C'\\}; \mto{1-1}{1-3} \mto{3-1}{3-3} \mto{4-2}{4-4} \mto{1-1}{3-1} \mto{1-3}{3-3} \mto{2-4}{4-4} \mto{1-1}{2-2} \mto{1-3}{2-4} \mto{3-1}{4-2} \mto{3-3}{4-4} \over{2-2}{2-4} \over{2-2}{4-2} \mto{2-2}{2-4} \mto{2-2}{4-2} \diagArrow{mmor,blue}{4-2}{4-4} \good{1-1}{2-4} \diagArrow{-,color=white}{3-3}{4-2}!{\g} \end{squisheddiagram} Moreover, this assignment is functorial, and if all the original faces are good squares then the two squares created are good, and this is a good cube.
 The analogous statement for e-morphisms also holds, if both $\star$-pushouts exist. \end{prop} \begin{proof} In order to obtain the desired blue m-morphism such that the two squares created commute, it suffices to note that the square \begin{diagram} {A & & C\\ A & A' & C'\\ B & B' & B'\star_{A'} C'\\}; \mto{1-1}{1-3} \mto{2-1}{2-2} \mto{2-2}{2-3} \mto{3-1}{3-2} \mto{3-2}{3-3} \eq{1-1}{2-1} \mto{1-3}{2-3} \mto{2-1}{3-1} \mto{2-2}{3-2} \mto{2-3}{3-3} \good{1-1}{2-3} \good{2-2}{3-3} \good{2-1}{3-2} \end{diagram} is good, and invoke the universal property of the $\star$-pushout $B\star_A C$.
 The bottom square is good by axiom (POL), and functoriality follows from uniqueness of the maps induced by the $\star$-pushout.
 Finally, if all faces are good, then this is a good cube, since the southern square is an identity square. \end{proof}

-\begin{prop} Given a black diagram as below left, where all faces are either good or pseudo-commutative squares, there exists an induced blue e-morphism between $\star$-pushouts such that the two squares created are pseudo-commutative.
+\begin{prop} Given a black diagram as below left, where all faces are either good squares or squares in the double category, there exists an induced blue e-morphism between $\star$-pushouts such that the two diagrams created are squares in the double category.